maty0609/CLEU2023-DEVWKS-2998/workshop/03-create-flux-git-repos.md

         └── chuck-norris-app-v2.png
 ```

-Run command `git branch -r` in the repository `CLEU2023-DEVWKS-2998` to see that we have two branches - `main` and `dev`.
-This will be important to know for our next steps.

 After you will fork the repository run the following command to create configuration for our `dev` environment:
 ```bash